agoose77/phd-thesis/content/2605-signal-fitting.md

 plt.legend(handles=handles);
 ```

-In such instances, one cannot easily determine the peak multiplicity of the sample.
+In such instances, the peak multiplicity of the sample cannot easily be determined.
 It is therefore assumed that the measured sample contains only one peak, which is fit as described above using an additional mask that forces the fit algorithm to ignore the saturated regions.
 Consequently, these fits are more prone to poor estimation of the signal amplitude where a significant portion of the signal is lost to saturation effects.

 ```{code-cell} ipython3
 ---